asciidoctor - converts AsciiDoc source files to HTML, DocBook and other formats

 - -q, --quiet

-Include backtrace information on errors.
-Not enabled by default.
+Include backtrace information when reporting errors.

 - -v, --verbose